antofic/GraphCodable/Docs/UserGuide.md

 ```
 ### Obsolete reference types

-##### The easy part

 Now suppose it is absolutely necessary to change some class `MyData` to `MyNewData`.
 The problem is that there are already saved files in which reference of class `MyData` are stored and it is therefore necessary, during decoding, that objects of the new type `MyNewData` be created instead of these.

 To solve the problem the old objective-c NSKeyedUnarchiver offers the possibility to map the new class to the encoded class name using the function (and class function) `setClass( _ cls: AnyClass?, forClassName:String)`.

 On the other hand, in swift, class names are much more complicated than in objective-c, more difficult to manage and therefore GraphCodable employs a different method **which uses the swift type system avoiding the use of class name strings**.
+However, it is still possible to use strings for class names as an alternative.

+##### Using the swift type system - the easy part

 The `GDecodable` protocol defines the static property `replacementType` which by default returns `Self.self`.